-Is STEM for My Daughter?
+Is STEM for Girls?

 When I read the summary of this study about the early emergence of gender stereotypes in my daily news digest, I took a screenshot and sent it to my husband.
 I entered the caption, “Our daughter will not fall into this bucket.”
 He wholeheartedly agreed, and a political state of the world dialogue ensued; but rather than going down that rabbit hole, I’ll focus on the article.